Steve Forbes (basketball): East Tennessee State

 On March 30, 2015, Forbes was named the new head coach of the East Tennessee State men's basketball team.
 He was the 16th head coach in the program’s 95-year history, and was hired after former coach Murry Bartow was let go.
 His recruiting ties and his extensive background as an assistant coach at the NCAA Division I level made him the perfect fit for the ETSU program according to the school's athletic director, Dr. Richard Sander.

 The hiring of Forbes was named one of the best offseason coaching hires of 2015 by CBS Sports.
-Forbes secured his first signature win on November 22, 2015 defeating Georgia Tech in Atlanta by a score of 69-68.
+Forbes secured his first signature win on November 22, 2015 defeating Georgia Tech in Atlanta by a score of 69–68.
 On March 4, 2020, Forbes was named Southern Conference Coach of the Year.

-In his final season at ETSU (2019-20), Forbes’ team beat LSU on the road in convincing fashion, won the Southern Conference and conference tournament, and set a school record for wins (30-4 overall) that also marked the first and only 30-win season in school history.
-ETSU gained attention as a potential bracket-busting team in the NCAA tournament (before it was ultimately cancelled to due to the COVID-19 pandemic).
+In his final season at ETSU (2019–20), Forbes’ team beat LSU on the road in convincing fashion, won the Southern Conference and conference tournament, and set a school record for wins (30–4 overall) that also marked the first and only 30-win season in school history.
+ETSU gained attention as a potential bracket-busting team in the NCAA tournament (before it was ultimately cancelled due to the COVID-19 pandemic).

 Wake Forest

-On April 30, 2020, Forbes was hired as head coach at Wake Forest University by John Currie (athletic director), replacing Danny Manning.
-After his second season at Wake Forest, Forbes was named the ACC Coach of the Year for 2021-22.
+On April 30, 2020, Forbes was hired as head coach at Wake Forest University by John Currie, replacing Danny Manning.
+After his second season at Wake Forest, Forbes was named the ACC Coach of the Year for 2021–22.